amalyali/eSASS/docs/installation/install.md

 source /home/erosita/sw/sass-setup.sh eSASSusers_180416
 ```

-Alternatively one may set up a local installation, those interested are referred to the [installation page](https://wiki.mpe.mpg.de/eRosita/eSASSinstall) on the eSASS wiki.
+Alternatively one may set up a local installation; those interested are referred to the [installation page](https://wiki.mpe.mpg.de/eRosita/eSASSinstall) on the eSASS wiki.

 ## MPCDF cluster